varungautam13/GetDataProject/README.md

 * Feature is used to name the columns of the combined dataset, out of which only columns with mean and standard deviation are selected
 * Activity label is also included in the completed dataset
 * Mean is calculated for each observation for each of the subject for each activity.
-* The dataset thus obtained is saved as a test file.
+* The dataset thus obtained is saved as a text file.